 The monetary unit is the 'dirham' (AED) which is divided into 100 fils.
 The Dirham is tied to the US Dollar at a steady exchange rate of $US 1= AED 3.671.

 While it is quite acceptable to take photographs, it is considered offensive to photograph Muslim women.
 It is also courteous to ask permission before photographing men.
 Avoid taking photographs of government or military buildings.

 Abu Dhabi is generally conservative but tolerant when it comes to dress code.
 The attitude to dress is relaxed, but visitors (both men and women) are advised not to wear excessively revealing clothing in public places, as a sign of respect for local culture and customs.

 Want to know more?

 Tourism Development & Investment Company (TDIC) is a master developer of major tourism destinations in Abu Dhabi.
-Visit their site to read about the staggering plans for Abu Dhabi's development.
+Visit their site to read about the plans for Abu Dhabi's development.